Your BJJ Guide

 Don’t just collect techniques.
 Train your decision-making.
 Trust your instincts.
 And build the kind of jiu-jitsu that works — not in theory, but in motion.

-If you are interested in trying this way of training, then a great way to start is with five ecological BJJ games that we have picked out.
+If you’re interested in trying this approach to training, a great way to start is with five ecological BJJ games that we’ve selected.

 Related Reading